zainternational/pmsusermanual/docs/configuration/general-setup/user-groups.md

 Check that the group has the correct `view` permission for that module.
 Some menus require a specific permission name — see the tables above.
 Also confirm the user is saved with the correct group assigned.

 **Can a user be in multiple groups?**
-Each user is assigned one group.
-Use direct permissions to add extra access beyond the group.
+Yes.
+Assign as many groups as needed; the user inherits the combined permissions of all assigned groups.
+Direct permissions can add extra access beyond the groups.

 ## See also

-- [Users](/docs/configuration/general-setup/users) — Create user accounts and assign groups.
+- [Users](/configuration/general-setup/users) — Create user accounts and assign groups.
-- [Roles and Permissions](/docs/general/roles-and-permissions) — Overview of which menus require which permissions.
+- [Roles and Permissions](/general/roles-and-permissions) — Overview of which menus require which permissions.